Daikon-Sun/VFX2017/hw2/README.md

                                         (Images for will be named as:
                                         out_prefix0.jpg, out_prefix1.jpg...).
   -v [ --verbose ] [=arg(=True)]        Visualize the final result.
+  -z [ --zoom ] arg (=0.29999999999999999)
+                                        Scale the image according to this value before processing to achieve faster
+                                        result and use lesser memory.
+For
+                                        example: a [6000x4000] image with zoom
+                                        = 0.2 will become a [1200x800] image.
   -p [ --panorama ] arg (=1)            modes of generating panorama:
                                           0: linear ordering(n) (The program
                                              will stitch the images according